Luke Hasell manages Certified Animal Welfare Approved by A Greener World (AGW) beef cattle and…

 Jonny and Rachael Rider raise Certified Animal Welfare Approved by A Greener World (AGW) and Certified Grassfed by AGW dairy cattle on 1,100-acres of pasture at Horton House Farm, in Wiltshire, United Kingdom.

 The farming practices at Horton House Farm are not only better for the animals, but also for the wider environment.
 The cows are rotationally managed, grazing one section of pasture before being moved to fresh fields.
-This allows grass to recover before cows return to graze again; it also keeps the soil properly fertilised and minimises the build-up of internal parasites, thereby avoiding reliance on chemical treatments.
+This allows grass to recover before cows return to graze again; it also minimises the build-up of internal parasites, thereby avoiding reliance on chemical treatments.

 The Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW milk produced by the Rider family goes to another AGW-certified operation, Lye Cross Farm, and then made into a line of AGW-certified cheese being sold in the UK, as well as to new and emerging markets.
 “It’s really exciting and rewarding to be involved with this cheese,” says Rachael.
 “It’s very fulfilling to be involved in producing something that’s delicious and healthy!”